 Dialysis Technician Certification and Certificate Program Info

-Dialysis technician certificate programs are often available through community or technical colleges.
+Dialysis technicians care for patients undergoing kidney dialysis.
+Certificate programs are often available through community or technical colleges.
 Dialysis technicians who meet organizational requirements and pass a qualifying exam can earn professional certifications.
 Read on for more details on the training and credentialing options for dialysis, also called hemodialysis.

 Aspiring dialysis technicians generally need a high school diploma and may need up to a year of experience in a health care position.
 A background in math and science is helpful.
 In addition, before being able to start classes, students may need to submit to a physical and a criminal background check.